Procedures for Resolution of Complaints Against Students

 I. Appeal Procedure

-Either participant may appeal the final determination of the decision in writing to the Vice President for Student Affairs.
+Either participant may appeal the final determination of the decision in writing to the Vice President for Academic Affairs.
 The appeal must be filed within five calendar days of having received the outcome.
 The reporter/complainant and/or respondent may appeal only the parts of the decision directly relating to them.
 Dissatisfaction with the outcome of the hearing is not grounds for appeal.
 The appeal shall consist of a plain, concise, and complete written statement outlining the grounds for the appeal.
 The burden of proof lies with the participant requesting the appeal, as the original decision is presumed to have been decided reasonably and appropriately.
-The Vice President for Student Affairs will inform participants of the appeal.
+The Title IX Coordinator will inform participants of the appeal.
 Each participant has an opportunity to respond in writing to an appeal within five calendar days of being notified.

 The limited bases for appeal are as follows:

 - To consider new evidence unavailable during the original hearing or investigation that could substantially impact the original finding and sanctions.
 This new evidence and its potential impact must be included.